Scrambled Linear Pseudorandom Number Generators: Linear engines

 \subsection{{\fontsize{11pt}{11pt}\selectfont\xoshiro}}

 The \xoshiro linear transformation uses only a shift and a rotation.
-It radically departs from traditional linear generators in that it updates \emph{all} of the state at each iteration.
-As such, it is sensible only for moderate state sizes.
-We will discuss the $4w\times 4w$ transformation
+Since it updates all of the state at each iteration, it is sensible only for moderate state sizes.
+We will discuss the $4w\times 4w$ and $8w\times 8w$ transformations